-Every year, millions of college students and soon-to-be college students submit a FAFSA® (Free Application for Federal Student Aid) in order to qualify for billions of dollars of government grants, scholarships, and student loans to cover the cost of higher education.
+Every year, millions of college students and soon-to-be college students submit a FAFSA® (the Free Application for Federal Student Aid provided by the U.S. Department of Education at fafsa.gov) in order to qualify for government grants, scholarships, and student loans to cover the cost of higher education.
 How much of that cost is covered by financial aid depends on several factors, including the cost of the particular school and which financial aid programs a student is eligible to receive.
-Some States offer financial aid to lower-income students that may cover the full cost of attending college without taking on debt.
+In addition to the federal government and college financial aid offices, some States offer financial aid to lower-income students that may cover the full cost of attending college without taking on debt.

 "Cost of Attendance"